Rival420/ITonTAP/content/hackthebox/_index.md

 ---
 title: "Hack The Box"
 date: 2025-05-25
-description: "Writeups, challenges, and shell-hunting glory from my Hack The Box adventures."
+description: "Writeups and challenges from my Hack The Box adventures."
 type: section
 draft: false
 ---

 This section is where I drop notes, walkthroughs, and random thoughts while pwning machines and diving into challenges on [Hack The Box](https://hackthebox.com).

----

 ### 🧠 My Hack The Box Stats